hcai-mms/hcai-mms.github.io/_publications/2024_09_ECMLPKDD_Escobedo_SBO.md

 bibentry: inproceedings
 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: "Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases"
+  booktitle: "Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2024)"
   editor:
   publisher:
   address: